Woodz-ZZW/Woodz-ZZW/README.md

 **Incoming Electrical Engineering student @ University of Waterloo**

-I'm passionate about bridging hardware fundamentals with modern software — from circuit design to AI-powered automation tools.
+I'm passionate about bridging hardware fundamentals with modern software — from circuit design to AI.
 Currently exploring how intelligent systems can solve real-world problems.

 ---

 ## About Me

 - 🎓 Incoming **BASc Electrical Engineering** student at the **University of Waterloo**
-- 🤖 Interested in **AI/ML**, **embedded systems**, and **automation**
+- 🤖 Interested in **AI/ML**
 - 🔧 I build tools that make workflows smarter and faster
 - 📍 Based in Canada
-- 📫 Reach me at **woodyzhao1004@gmail.com**

 ---